Table Of Contents

 Key Takeaway: FICO 10 will be more pivoting into better credit management, keeping utilization lower and paying on time which means that overall great financial habits will be rewarded.

 Vantage Scoring Explained

 Since FICO is the primary model used (over 90% of top lenders use according to Credit Karma), I spent the most time there but lets now turn our attention onto the Vantage scoring model which is also important to understand the subtle differences.
 VantageScore model was created in 2006 by the major consumer credit bureaus Experian.
 Transunion and Equifax- to create a “more predictive scoring model that is easy to understand and apply”.

-The following sites can be used to track your VantageScore- Most credit cards (Amex, Capitalone, Discover) offer a free credit tracker, these are based on your VantageScore.
+The following sites can be used to track your VantageScore- Most credit cards (Amex, Capital One etc) offer a free credit tracker, these are based on your VantageScore.
 Outside of that you can use Credit Karma, Wallethub or Credit Wise (owned by Capital one now).